AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 To set the width of a column, call the {api:anychart.core.ui.DataGrid.Column#width()}width(){api} method.

-**Note:** The overall width of the data grid depends on the width of its columns.
-Also, you can adjust the position of the splitter between the data grid and timeline – see [Basic Settings: Splitter](../Basic_Settings#splitter).
+**Note:** The width of the data grid is defined by the sum of its columns' widths.
+Also, you can adjust the position of the splitter between the data grid and timeline to show more or less of the data grid – see [Basic Settings: Splitter](../Basic_Settings#splitter).

 ```
 // set the width of data grid columns